rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

 ],
 ```

-After the installation is finish, the VM will reboot.
-As soon as Packer detect an IP address (thanks to the VMWare Tools), it will copy the `requirements.sh` and execute it.
-It's a nice feature to clean the VM after the installation process (remove ssh keys, clean the history, etc.) and install some extra package.
+After the installation is finished, the VM will reboot.
+As soon Packer detects an IP address (thanks to the VMWare Tools), it will copy the `requirements.sh` and execute it.
+It's a nice feature to clean the VM after the installation process (remove SSH keys, clean the history, etc.) and install some extra package.

 ### The builders section

-You can declare one or more builders to target something else than your vsphere environment (maybe a vagrant template?).
+You can declare one or more builders to target something other than your VSphere environment (perhaps a Vagrant template).

-But here, we are interesting by the `vsphere-iso` builder:
+But here we are using the `vsphere-iso` builder:

 ```